What is the Lingoda Sprint and why is everybody talking about it?

-The Lingoda Language Sprint – It’s the quick way to get comfortable in English, French, German or Spanish in only three months.
+The Lingoda Language Sprint – It’s the quick way to get comfortable in English, French, German or Spanish in only two months.

 There is nothing like consistency to build up your language skills quickly.
 Practicing every day is key to learning an instrument, and it’s no different when learning a language.
 You’re building on the skills you’re learning and reinforcing all those grammar rules, all the time.
 If too much time passes between lessons, you’re just relearning some of the same things over and over.